thrly/pen-plotter-resources/README.md

 ## command to convert .SVG into ready-to-print GCode:

-`vpype --config thrly-config.toml read input.svg occult -i linemerge linesort linesimplify gwrite --profile thrly output.gcode`
+`vpype --config thrly-config.toml read input.svg occult -i linemerge linesort linesimplify reloop gwrite --profile thrly output.gcode`

 loads the custom config toml file, located in whichever directory you need it.
 The contents of that file is: